 4. What do you think your ex-boyfriend was looking for?

 5. Were there outside pressures weighing on you before and during the relationship?
-Peer pressure to have a boyfriend, pressure from friends, feeling left out of a your group, etc.
+Peer pressure to have a boyfriend, pressure from friends, feeling left out of your group, etc.

 6. How deeply did the relationship go beyond physical attraction?

-If you answer the imaginary exit interview questions in all honesty then you probably already know why the relationship didn’t last.
+If you answer the imaginary exit interview questions in all honesty, then you probably already know why the relationship didn't last.
 Being completely honest and straightforward (even with ourselves) is not as easy or as common as you might think.

-Take An Honest Evaluation Of Yourself
+Take An Honest Evaluation of Yourself

-People spend as much or more time lying to themselves about their true intentions as they do lying to others.
-Have you ever listened to someone rant and rave about a person or a situation.
+People spend as much or more time lying to themselves about their true intentions as they do lie to others.
+Have you ever listened to someone rant and rave about a person or a situation?
 And the more you listened, the more you realized that they were completely out of touch with what really happened.
 They were so wound up about being hurt, disappointed, or embarrassed that they just could not take an honest look at themselves.